 Electromagnetic Force

 Electromagnetism is a branch of physics that establishes the relationship between electricity and magnetism.
-A magnetic field affects moving charges, resulting in induced current.
+A magnetic field affects moving charges, resulting in an induced current.
 Moving charges produce magnetic fields.
 Therefore, the perception that magnetism and electricity are closely intertwined is correct.

 What is Electromagnetic Force